6-MeO-DMT: Pharmacodynamics

 Similarly to analogues like DMT and 5-MeO-DMT, 6-MeO-DMT acts as a serotonin 5-HT_{2A} receptor agonist as well as a non-selective agonist of many other serotonin receptors.
 However, in contrast to these agents, but similarly to certain other serotonin 5-HT_{2A} receptor agonists like 6-fluoro-DET, 2-bromo-LSD, lisuride, 25N-N1-Nap, and tabernanthalog, 6-MeO-DMT does not produce the head-twitch response (HTR) or other psychedelic-like effects in animals and hence appears to be non-hallucinogenic.
 Similarly, 6-MeO-DMT failed to substitute for DOM in rodent drug discrimination tests.
 On the other hand, it did substitute for the atypical psychedelic 5-MeO-DMT in rodent drug discrimination tests, with about 4-fold lower potency than 5-MeO-DMT.
 6-MeO-DMT has yet to be tested in humans.

 In addition to its apparent lack of hallucinogenicity, 6-MeO-DMT shows dramatically reduced potency as an agonist of all of the serotonin receptors compared to 5-MeO-DMT.
 Its affinity for the serotonin 5-HT_{2A} receptor was 12- to 43-fold lower than that of 5-MeO-DMT and was 6-fold lower than that of DMT and its affinity for the serotonin 5-HT_{1A} receptor was 110-fold lower relative to 5-MeO-DMT.

 Chemistry

 Analogues

-Analogues of 6-MeO-DMT include dimethyltryptamine (DMT), 6-methoxytryptamine (6-MT or 6-MeO-T), 6-hydroxy-DMT (6-HO-DMT), 6-fluoro-DMT, 4-MeO-DMT, 5-MeO-DMT, and 7-MeO-DMT, among others.
+Analogues of 6-MeO-DMT include dimethyltryptamine (DMT), 6-methoxytryptamine (6-MT or 6-MeO-T), 6-hydroxy-DMT (6-HO-DMT), 6-methyl-DMT, 6-fluoro-DMT, 6-TFMO-DMT, 4-MeO-DMT, 5-MeO-DMT, and 7-MeO-DMT, among others.
 Some further analogues include the isotryptamines 5-MeO-isoDMT, 6-MeO-isoDMT, and zalsupindole ((R)-5-MeO-α-Me-isoDMT).